wisdom2608/Learn-Terraform/Load_Multple_Scripts_To_Ec2/README.md

 /home/ubuntu/script2.sh

 ```
-- `scritp1.sh`: The file that contains first script
+- `scritp1.sh`: The file that contains first script.

 ```bash
 sudo apt update -y
 sudo apt ...

 ```
-- `script2.sh`: The file for the second script
+- `script2.sh`: The file for the second script.
 ```bash
 sudo apt update -y
 sudo apt ...
 ```

-- `main.tf`: This is the file where resources to be created by terraform are configured
+- `main.tf`: This is the file where resources to be created by terraform are configured.
 ```bash

 data "template_file" "user_data" {